DeyanGrigorov/DeyanGrigorov/README.md

 - 👋 Hi, I’m @DeyanGrigorov,
 - 👀 I love coding in Python, JS, and many more...
-- 🌱 I graduated as a Python Web Developer, and am curently working as a CloudOps Software Engineer.
+- 🌱 I graduated as a Python Web Developer, and am curently working as a DevOps Engineer.
 - 📫 How to reach me:
 - linkedin profile: www.linkedin.com/in/deyan-grigorov-967848213
 - email account: grigorow.deyan@gmail.com